-This is the API for all processor-affinity-related aspects of the RTSJ.
-It includes a factory that generates Affinity objects, and methods that control the CPU affinity used by java.lang.ThreadGroup to control the affinity of all its tasks.
-With it, the affinity of every task in the JVM can be controlled.
+This is class for specifying processor affinity.
+It includes a factory that generates Affinity objects.
+With it, the affinity of every task in a JVM can be controlled.

 An affinity is a set of processors that can be associated with certain types of tasks.
-Each task (java.lang.Thread and BoundRealtimeExecutor) can be associated with an affinity.
-Groups of these can be assigned an affinity through their java.lang.ThreadGroup.
+Each task can be associated with an affinity via its SchedulingParameters.
+Groups of these can be assigned an affinity through their RealtimeThreadGroup.